sinzn/fileShare-server/README.md

 # fileShare-server

-This app not hosted anywhere need to deployed anywhere This repo is store the code of password protected file share server creating two tier architecture using frontend nodejs and backend using mysql <br>
+This app not hosted anywhere need to deployed anywhere  <br>
+This repo is store the code of password protected file share server creating two tier architecture using frontend nodejs and backend using mysql <br>

 ## Dependency should install on server